 If you prefer scrubs that come with aromatherapy benefits too, try one of these combinations:

-- Energizing: grapefruit + bergamot + peppermint (or the combinations Awaken or Clarify)
+- Energizing: grapefruit + bergamot + peppermint

-- Happiness: cypress + lemon + patchouli + rose (or the combination Joy)
+- Happiness: cypress + lemon + patchouli + rose

-- Tranquility: chamomile + rose + neroli (or the combinations Stress-free or Peace & Calming)
+- Tranquility: chamomile + rose + neroli

-Of course essential oils are completely optional.
+Whatever oils you choose, add 4-5 drops total (not each).
+Of course, essential oils are completely optional.
 You can use herbs or just a plain salt scrub – you’ll still feel rejuvenated and squeaky clean!
+I like Plant Therapy essential oils – they’re great quality and still affordable.
+You can find their shop here.

 Supplies

-- jar (re-purposed with the label removed is the most frugal option)
+- Jar (repurposed with the label removed is the most frugal option)

-- 1/2 cup Redmond Bath Salt
+- ½ cup Redmond Bath Salt

-- 1/4 – 1/3 cup nourishing oil (olive oil is most commonly used and most affordable, but you can use almond oil, jojoba oil or vitamin E oil if you’re sensitive to olive oil)
+- ¼ – ⅓ cup nourishing oil (olive oil is most commonly used and most affordable, but you can use almond oil, jojoba oil, or vitamin E oil if you’re sensitive to olive oil)

-- 4-5 drops essential oils, as desired
+- 4-5 drops essential oils, optional – add if desired

 Method